Go to Main Content

 This course will introduce students to a wide variety of world plays which may include classical Greek drama, Shakespeare, Noh theater, and modern works.
 Students will learn basic dramatic terminology, analyze and interpret texts, and discuss concepts that enhance appreciation of drama.
 The course may include informal performance or other creative approaches to drama.

-ENG 106 Introduction to Literature: Poetry
+ENG 105HZ Introduction to Drama-Honors

-ENG 106H Introduction to Literature: Poetry-Honors
+ENG 106HZ Introduction to Poetry-Honors

 ENG 151 Black American Literature